-Procedure.
-In the training phase, participants were shown one training item at a time on a card for five seconds and were asked to copy each item down as they saw it.
+In the training phase, participants were shown one training item at a time on a card for 5 s and were asked to copy each item down as they saw it.
 Participants were then informed of the existence of a set of rules determining letter order in the strings and were asked to classify the test items.
-After each classification decision they reported the basis of the their judgement by ticking one of: guess, intuition, pre-existing knowledge, rules, or memory.
-Participants were provided with the same definitions as given in the introduction.
+After each classification decision they reported the basis of the their judgment by ticking one of the following options: Guess, intuition, pre-existing knowledge, rules, or memory.
+Participants were provided with the same definitions as given in the Introduction.
 The 58 test items were repeated once.
 All participants received the same test items in the same order.